A Symposium for Florida Journalists on the Outlook & Challenges of Criminal Justice Reform

 What’s next?
 Will this year’s reforms pave the way for deeper change in a diverse state where lingering tough-on-crime attitudes contend with growing voices for change?

 “Now is the time to make Florida’s criminal justice system smarter,” Sen. Brandes, said in a statement accompanying a bracing analysis of the state’s criminal justice system released in June by the Crime and Justice Institute.

-To explore these questions, Florida journalists, legislators, educators, academics, advocates and justice officials will gather at the University of Florida at Gainesville for a two-day conference on Nov.
+To explore these questions, Florida journalists, legislators, educators, academics, advocates and justice officials gathered at the University of Florida at Gainesville for a two-day conference on Nov.
 21-22, 2019.
-The conference, organized by the Center on Media, Crime and Justice at John Jay, will look at the politics and practice of reform in Florida in 2019.
-Discussion topics include efforts to further reduce incarceration, new developments in prisoner reentry, reform of the sex offender system, innovative approaches around the state in the areas such as juvenile justice, caring for the incarcerated mentally ill and prison-based rehabilitation and education.
+The conference, organized by the Center on Media, Crime and Justice at John Jay, looked at the politics and practice of reform in Florida in 2019.
+Discussion topics included efforts to further reduce incarceration, new developments in prisoner reentry, reform of the sex offender system, innovative approaches around the state in the areas such as juvenile justice, caring for the incarcerated mentally ill and prison-based rehabilitation and education.

 Please continue to watch this space for research, material and stories emerging from the sessions.

 Day One Nov.
 21, 2019

 Greg Newburn, State Policy Director, Families Against Mandatory Minimums; Sen. Keith Perry, Chair, Florida Senate Criminal Justice Committee.
 MODERATOR: Katti Gray, CMCJ